 The automation of shipping on rivers and lakes presents an opportunity to unlock the untapped potential of waterways.
 The idea involves small and flexible inland vessels communicating with each other, determining their routes themselves and loading and unloading autonomously at distribution centres.
 Here, digital assistance systems could calculate the most energy- and resource-efficient mode of driving and also detect accident risks early on.

 Test situations are required to turn this vision into reality.
 The Spree-Oder waterway is our large-scale lab.
-The project is scheduled to get under way on 1st July 2019 and should run through to mid-2022.
+The project A-SWARM started on 1st September 2019 and should run through to mid-2022.

 What challenges are to be faced?